Monunhh/The-Trash-Gang/README.md

 # The-Trash-Gang

-Prototype of a smart trashbin, this includes the code and circuit diagram.
+Prototype of a smart trashbin, this includes the code in C++ and circuit diagram.